BrightspaceUI/core/helpers/README.md

 // gets the next focusable node on the page given a node getNextFocusable(node, includeHidden)

-// gets the ancestor of the given node that is focusable getPreviousFocusableAncestor(node, includeHidden, includeTabbablesOnly)
+// gets the nearest focusable ancestor of the given node getPreviousFocusableAncestor(node, includeHidden, includeTabbablesOnly)

 // returns true/false whether the element is focusable